Phala-Network/builders-program-milestone-delivery/support/milestone-deliverables-guidelines.md

 As with any quality software project, each logical code component should be testable.

 ## Milestone Deliverables
 Please provide a list of milestone deliverables.
-This list should closely reflect the list of deliverables agreed on in the Pull Request for the public **Builder's Program** application.
+This list should closely reflect the list of deliverables agreed on in the Pull Request for the public **Builders Program** application.

 Each item in the list should include a link to the deliverable itself, e.g.: